briansunter/graph/site/src/content/logseq/new-website-on-logseq-hugo.md

 Hugo, along with the PaperMod theme does everything my old site did, including image optimization, but is mostly zero config and super fast.
 Plus, I enjoy the theme and layout of the plugin.

-I was publishing an interactive graph using the Logseq built-in export feature, but I couldn't get it to work with SEO.  on, I plan on publishing my full interactive graph again, but for , I'm focusing on the static site.
+I was publishing an interactive graph using the Logseq built-in export feature, but I couldn't get it to work with SEO.
+Later on, I plan on publishing my full interactive graph again, but for now, I'm focusing on the static site.

 ### Considerations